GOP lawmakers push bill to keep Trump, RNC in North Carolina

-RALEIGH, N.C.
-(AP) -- Republican state lawmakers in North Carolina plan to introduce a bill that would allow President Donald Trump to speak in front of a packed Republican National Convention.
+Republican state lawmakers in North Carolina plan to introduce a bill that would allow President Donald Trump to speak in front of a packed Republican National Convention.

 The measure would allow the convention in Charlotte to operate without many of the restrictions aimed at controlling the spread of the coronavirus.